 - Plug in the analytical balance and wait for it to go through its internal checks.
-Wait for the display to indicate sero weight
+Wait for the display to indicate zero weight

 - After opening the door of the analytical balance, place the substance on the middle of the pan in using tweezers, tongs or gloves (fingerprints add mass).
 The substance should be placed on pre-weighed weighing paper.

-- Keep adding substance until the desired weight is reached, then shut the door and wait for the reading to stabilize.
+- Keep adding substance until the desired weight is reached, then shut the door and wait for the reading to stabilise.

 - When finished, switch the analytical balance to standby mode and clean the inside using a soft brush.

 As Analytical Balances are so precise (up to four decimal places), they are very sensitive to external disturbances in the environment and also by the way they are installed and handled.
-This affects readability and could potentially give inaccurate results.
+This affects the readability of the lab balance and could potentially give inaccurate results.

-- Vibrations – Vibrations can include general footfall and doors/cupboards banging, as well as more subtle vibrations such as those from refrigerators and ventilation systems.
+- VIBRATIONS – Vibrations can include general footfall and doors/cupboards banging, as well as more subtle vibrations such as those from refrigerators and ventilation systems.
 Due to the small size of the samples, these disturbances can cause spills or displace the material which can inhibit sample availability as well as sample distribution.
-Re-calibration may be required if these issues occur which will mean lost time and increased costs.
+Re-calibration of your analytical balance may be required if these issues occur which will mean lost time and increased costs.

-- User Errors – Improper calibration or leaving samples exposed can lead to inaccurate results.
+- USER ERRORS – Improper calibration or leaving samples exposed can lead to laboratory balances obtaining inaccurate results.
 Labs usually enforce strict standard operating procedures in order to mitigate this risk.